AndreasLauvhjell/heroes-3-board-game-manager/README.md

 # Heroes 3 of Might and Magic Board Game Manager
 A web application to keep track of the game state and rounds as well as dynamically play music from the PC game depending on the active player's current status.
-I thought it would be a small, fun project to redigitalize an analogized digital game
+I thought it would be a small, fun project to redigitalize parts of an analogized digital game

 ## PLAN